-If you have trouble slowing down on your easy runs, you may benefit from heart rate training.
+If you have trouble slowing down on your easy runs enough, you may benefit from heart rate training.
 Opt for a chest-strap monitor if possible and focus on your breathing and effort as well.
 As with paces, you do not want to over-rely on data during a run.
-Any piece of technology will have a margin of error, but your body’s feedback does not lie.
+Any piece of technology will have a margin of error.

 Do not use your heart rate monitor to cast judgment on your fitness.
 Use it as a tool to aid in the calibration of training intensity if it makes sense for you.
 However, even if you use heart rate training, you do not need to use it all the time.
 If heart rate training is not for you, you can try using the Rate of Perceived Exertion Scale or talk test.